Pelosi, White House near agreement on coronavirus aid bill

 The new sick leave benefit would require businesses to provide up to 14 days of paid leave to workers who are home quarantined with the virus, with the federal government reimbursing them through tax credits.
 The bill facilitates unemployment benefits for those laid off during the crisis and boosts food and nutrition programs for working families, students and seniors.
 Work requirements for food stamps would be suspended, and states would be given additional Medicaid funds to cope with the crisis.

-“We felt that putting together something that the American people can see cooperation on between the two parties in this difficult moment would be a confidence builder,” said Rep. Richard Neal, D-N.J., the chairman of the Ways and Means Committee, joining Pelosi at the Capitol, “and I think that we approached it that way.”
+“We felt that putting together something that the American people can see cooperation on between the two parties in this difficult moment would be a confidence builder,” said Rep. Richard Neal, D-N.J., the chairman of the Ways and Means Committee.

-Pelosi promised a third coronavirus package will follow soon, though the House is leaving Washington on Friday for a previously scheduled recess.
+Pelosi promised the third coronavirus package will follow soon, though the House is leaving Washington on Friday for a previously scheduled recess.
 That measure will include more aggressive steps to boost the U.S. economy, which economists fear has already slipped into recession.

 But there’s little appetite within either party for Trump’s proposal to suspend collection of the 6.2% Social Security payroll tax, and Democratic economic stimulus ideas like higher more generous food stamp benefits aren’t favored by Republicans, while Democrats aren’t very friendly to GOP ideas like easing business regulations.
 States are already clamoring for fiscal relief from Washington as the virus threatens their budgets.

+Mnuchin, however, said on Friday that the president remains committed to pursuing the payroll tax cut.
+“It is a giant stimulus.”

-Meanwhile, disruptions from the virus spread throughout the Washington metropolitan area, as the Capitol, White House and Supreme Court all declared themselves off limits to the public for now, symbols of a nation hunkering down.
+Disruptions from the virus spread throughout the Washington metropolitan area, as the Capitol, White House and Supreme Court all declared themselves off limits to the public for now, symbols of a nation hunkering down.
 And schools in the District of Columbia announced they would close, starting Monday, until April 1.

 The storied Smithsonian said it was canceling all public events and will temporarily close its network of museums and the National Zoo, starting Saturday.
 And Trump proposed postponing this summer’s Olympics in Japan for a year, too.

 Trump said he will halt his signature campaign rallies, telling reporters he needs a “little separation until such time as this goes away.”
-Biden and rival Sen. Bernie Sanders said they would no longer hold large political gatherings and their staffs would work from home as the race for the presidency moved online.
+Democratic presidential rivals Joe Biden and rival Sen. Bernie Sanders said they would no longer hold large political gatherings and their staffs would work from home as the race for the presidency moved online.

 The coronavirus crisis also got personal for Trump and some members of Congress.